pypy/pypy.org/posts/2024/07/toy-knownbits.md

 quite closely.

-For completeness sake, in the fold there's the basic infrastructure classes that make up the IR again (they are identical to the previous toy posts).
+For completeness sake, in the fold there's the basic infrastructure classes that make up the IR again (they are identical or at least extremely close to the previous toy posts).

 <details>
 <summary>toy infrastructure</summary>